Menstrual synchrony: Coupled oscillators

 When McClintock published her study on menstrual synchrony, she speculated that pheromones may cause menstrual synchrony.
 In a study on Norway rats, McClintock proposed and tested a coupled oscillator hypothesis (see section on rats below).
 The coupled-oscillator hypothesis proposed estrous cycles in rats were cause by two, estrous phase dependent pheromones that mutually modulated the length of cycles in a group and thereby causing synchrony.

 This idea was extended to humans in a study by Stern and McClintock.
 They investigated whether a coupled-oscillator mechanism first reported for Norway rats (see section below on rats) could also exist in humans.
 The coupled-oscillator hypothesis in humans proposed that human females release and receive pheromones that regulate the length of their menstrual cycles.
 This was assumed to occur without consciously detecting any odor.
 The study was conducted by collecting compounds from axillae (underarms) of donor women at prescribed phases during their menstrual cycles (i.e., the follicular phase, ovulatory phase, and luteal phase), and applying the compounds daily under the noses of recipient women.
 In order to collect the axillary compounds, the donor women wore cotton pads under their arms for at least 8 hours, and then the pads were cut into smaller squares, frozen to preserve the scent, and readied for distribution to the recipients.
 The recipients were split into two groups, and were exposed to the compounds via application of the thawed axillary pad under their noses daily.

 The researchers concluded that odorless compounds collected from women during the late follicular phase of their menstrual cycles triggered hormonal events that shortened the menstrual cycles of the recipient women, and that odorless compounds collected from women during the time of ovulation triggered a hormonal event in the recipient women that lengthened their menstrual cycles.
 Stern and McClintock concluded that these findings "proved the existence of human pheromones" as well as illustrated manipulation of the human menstrual cycle.

 Researchers pointed out several flaws in their study.
 Whitten's main critiques was with their using only their first cycles as a control for the subsequent conditions.
-He argued that this eliminate all within-subject variance.
+He argued that this eliminated all within-subject variance.
 Control conditions should have been run between each experimental condition and not just at the beginning of the study.
 He was also skeptical about whether the coupled-oscillator model from rat research could be applied to humans.